 All the animals cared for on Home Winds Farm fulfill a vital role in its sustainable mission.
 As a part of this, Black Angus and Hereford beef cattle are raised to be sold for processing at maturity.
 All cattle are pasture raised and grass fed, meaning they are out on the pasture 24/365.
 A rotational grazing system is used so the cattle are always on fresh-growing pasture.
 The animals have access to water and shade, they are vaccinated to prevent diseases, with no antibiotics or hormones used to treat the herd.
 Home Winds Farm fully supports the humane treatment of our livestock, and those intended for processing are transported to a USDA Food and Safety inspected facility for a humane death, which requires an animal to be completely sedated, insensible to pain, and without distress.

 Since its early history, Gill St. Bernard’s School maintained a connection to the land and farming.
-We honor this tradition and are continuing this connection to our past with the establishment of a sustainable working farm, called Home Winds.
+We honor this tradition and are continuing this connection to our past in working toward creating a sustainable working farm, called Home Winds.